educational research, measurement, and evaluation

 Educational Testing Service

-I'm at Educational Testing Service as a senior psychometrician, working on two College Board testing programs, AP & CLEP.
+Jing is currently at Educational Testing Service as a senior psychometrician, working on two College Board testing programs, AP & CLEP.
 The two programs use different models and follow different operation cycles: AP is paper-and-pencil based, uses Classical Test Theory and tests once a year; while the CLEP is computer-based, pre-equated using the Rasch model and tests year-round.
-My BC education prepared me by giving me a foundation in psychometrics, from which I can further my knowledge.
+Her BC education prepared her by giving her a foundation in psychometrics, from which she can further her knowledge.

 Senior Research Associate